The Bisserov sisters formation – Mitra, Lyubimka, Vera, Rositsa and Rosen.

 Mitra, Vera and Rositsa are playing the tambura – a local Bulgarian string instrument originating from South-West Bulgaria.

 It’s been 20 years since the formation is working together and during that period of time they have produced a lot of CD’s.

 All the sisters sing together while using polyphonic singing.
 The songs in their repertoire are traditional but they have underwent an additional arrangement in order to be simultaneously sung by more voices.

 Their numerous local appearances as a vocal-instrumental formation resulted in invitations to perform at international events.
-In 1996 Bisserov Sisters represented Bulgaria in Copenhagen (Denmark) – the European Capital of Culture in that year.
-The performance was followed by tours in Norway, Sweden, Portugal, Finland, Belgium, Italy, UK, Japan, USA …
+In 1994 Bisserov Sisters represented Bulgaria in Copenhagen (Denmark) – the European Capital of Culture in that year.
+The performance was followed by tours in Norway, Sweden, Portugal, Finland, Belgium, Italy, UK, Japan, Singapore, Australia, USA …

 The Bisserov’s produced more than 350 songs and recorded LPs, cassettes, CDs as well as records for the ”Golden Fund“ of The National Bulgarian Radio and Television – that are to be preserved for the future generations.

 Lyubimka and Mitra won a competition held by The National Radio.
 The jury had to choose the best voices and give them the opportunity to make recordings with the radio orchestra.
 The jury liked Lyubimka and Mitra a lot and they started recording.
 Later their sister Neda was also invited and thus the trio was founded.